Shirajuki/js-game-rendering-benchmark/README.md

 TBA

 It should be noted that being faster is not always preferable.
 Aside from performance, one must consider the features a library provides such as asset loading, sprite animation, input, etc. to easily create various games.
 In addition to this, some rendering/game engines may have a steeper learning curve than others, making them less desirable to use.
-It is important to consider user experience as well as speed in development and implementation.
+It is important to consider user experience as well as speed in game development.

 ## Readings